 Does Your Dog Get Enough Exercise?

-Even if a dog doesn’t need much exercise: training is a must.
+Even if a dog has a calm demeanor and doesn’t need to burn off that much energy - so doesn’t need all too much exercise - training is still a must.
 Keeping their brains busy with intelligent toys or learning tricks means your dog’s mind will be healthy and their temper well-balanced.

 How Old Is the Dog?